doddap123/nba-impact-vis/README.md

 CRAFT: Cost-Adjusted Ranking via Aggregated Forest Training
 ==============================

-DESCRIPTION
+Feel free to check it out on: https://doddap123.github.io/nba-impact-vis/ DESCRIPTION
 -----------
 CRAFT is a web-based interactive analytics dashboard designed to showcase a novel NBA player metric: Cost-Adjusted Ranking via Aggregated Forest Training (CRAFT).
 The CRAFT metric uses a weighted combination of core basketball statistics — including points, assists, shooting percentages, and rebounding — adjusted by an estimated contract value using a trained random forest model.